Lipstick on a Pig: Why Your IPP3A Fixation Won’t Fix Property Management’s Bigger Privacy Problem

 *Oink*

 The OPC's rental guidance has been this industry's privacy playbook.
-It landed after sustained media coverage of tenant blacklists and over-collection.
+It was a response to the sustained media coverage of tenant blacklists and over-collection.
 Necessary intervention.
 It worked.
 Property managers now know there are limits on what you can ask on an application form.

 You haven't.
 The application form is a fraction of the obligation.